bouwe77/temba/README.md

 ### JSON

-Temba only supports JSON.
+Temba supports JSON only.

+Request bodies sent with a `POST` and `PUT` requests are valid when the request body is either empty, or when it's valid formatted JSON.
+Adding a `Content-Type: application/json` header is required.
 If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

-When sending JSON data (`POST` and `PUT` requests), adding a `Content-Type: application/json` header is required.
+Any valid formatted JSON is accepted and stored.
+If you want to validate or even change the JSON in the request bodies, check out the [`requestBodyValidator`](#request-body-validation-or-mutation) callbacks.

 IDs are auto generated when creating resources.
-IDs in the JSON request body are ignored.
+IDs in the JSON request body are ignored for any request.

 ## Usage

-### MongoDB
+### In-memory or MongoDB

-When starting Temba, you can send your requests to it immediately.
-However, then the data resides in memory and is flushed as soon as the server restarts.
+By default data is stored in memory.
+This means the data is flushed when the server restarts.
 To persist your data, provide the `connectionString` config setting for your MongoDB database:

 ```js
 const config = {